An Introduction to Property Tax in Thailand

 If you sell a property, you are subject to withholding tax in Thailand.

-The total years of ownership are then used to divide the net income to arrive at the total obligation after the income has been assessed.
-In the case of a non-tax resident you will either pay the Withholding Tax or if you’re under a double treaty agreement between Thailand and your home country then the Withholding tax will become a tax credit.
+In the case of a non-tax resident, you will either pay the Withholding Tax or if you’re under a double treaty agreement between Thailand and your home country then the Withholding tax will become a tax credit.

 A flat rate of 15% is applicable if you want to remit the income back to your home country.